-Before I tell you more about the mushroom varieties we've selected for my Whole Food Mushroom Complex for Pets, let me tell you a little about the extraordinary company behind this unique blend.
+Before I tell you more about the mushroom varieties we've selected for my Organic Mushroom Complex for Pets, let me tell you a little about the extraordinary company behind this unique blend.

 M2 is led by an expert team of mycologists who have worked with mushroom species from around the world since the 1980s.

 A true pioneer in the field, M2 developed the proprietary Solid State Fermentation (SSF) production methodology and equipment that allows for the production of health-promoting mushrooms on organic substrate (more about that in just a minute).